Is Parallax Right for You?

 Even though Parallax might not mesh well with large E-commerce websites, it has the opposite effect for blogging or news-based websites.
 Check out this free parallax theme designed for bloggers.
 You can see that navigating through the website is an experience.
 Many users may want to keep scrolling to see the new animations pop up.
 The reason Parallax works so well for these sites is because their goal is to engage users and increase the time spent on the website which is precisely what this design does well.
 If your blog or news website focuses on a specific industry, the shift to Parallax could bring a new level of user engagement to your site.
 If you focus on general news, however, then this design is less useful.

 Small E-Commerce Websites

 We talked earlier about large E-commerce sites, but what if you only sell a handful of products or services?
-Take a look at this parallax theme that focuses on small E-commerce sites.
 You can tell that the simplicity of the site makes it easy for users to compare products in a fun, interactive way.
 For a site that sells three to five distinct products or services, a Parallax design could work well.